BandOnTheRun/ms-band-azure/README.md

-# ms-band-azure aka Band on the Run
+# Band on the Run

 # Welcome